 Do you have a discussion dominator?
 Silents students?
 Click here!

-Need a better way to creat those discussion groups?
+Need a better way to create those discussion groups?
 Click here!

 Need something to get you started?
 You can use what I’ve already made.
-Click below for a sample of 40 discussion topics and also get more tips and ideas for having discussions in adult ESL classes.
+Click below for a sample of 40 discussion topics, and join my email list for future freebies.